derolli1976/ChassisManager/README.md

 MCS-ChassisManager is developed in Microsoft Visual Studio environment and is completely written in C#.
 To build the serivce (ChassisManager) or command management interface (WcsCli), please follow the below steps:

-(i) Import the project in Visual Studio by browsing and importing the specific project solution file.
+- Import the project in Visual Studio by browsing and importing the specific project solution file.
 We have tested this on both Visual Studio 2012 Ultimate and Visual Studio Express versions.

-(ii) Build the project in Visual Studio by going to menu->BUILD->Build Solution.
+- Build the project in Visual Studio by going to menu->BUILD->Build Solution.

-(iii) After successful build, the project executable is created under a newly created sub-directory called 'bin' (under the parent project directory).
+- After successful build, the project executable is created under a newly created sub-directory called 'bin' (under the parent project directory).

 To install Chassis Manager Service, use the following commands: